WELCOME TO

 established clump are produced in a very staggered manner.
 The first scapes are in bloom

-while an understory of later scapes are still emerging.
-Not really a repeat bloomer, but
+while an understory of later scapes are still

-nearly the same idea as the slower emerging scapes start their bloom as the
+repeat bloomer, but nearly the same idea as the slower emerging scapes start their bloom as the older are finishing theirs.
+We like this!

-great plant to site at the end of a bed to show its good qualities when
+bloom scapes.
+A great plant to site at the end of a bed to show its good qualities when

 others have finished their bloom.